-CANNES LIONS 2024: Key Takeaways from Team Accord
+CANNES LIONS 2024: key takeaways from team Accord

 Every year at the Cannes Lions International Festival of Creativity, the greatest minds in creative communications, advertising, and related fields come together to share ideas and celebrate the best, most innovative work of the past year.